 The 1377 St. Alban’s Abbey manorial rental rolls for Esol record that the house, buildings and land previously held by Sir John de Beauchamp was then owned Sir John Harleston, who also had a life interest in the Manor of Freydvill’.

 Sir John Harleston, sometimes spelt Harlestone or Herliston, had much in common with Sir John de Beauchamp, his predecessor at Esol.
 Sir John was a knight from a land-owning Essex family who had fought in the Hundred Years War with some distinction on behalf of the English Crown and as a captain in the Free Companies.
 John Harleston was with Edward III’s army when the king invaded Normandy in 1346 and Harleston’s share in the sale of a French knight taken prisoner during the march through Normandy amounted to no less than £1,500.
-This campaign led to the English victory over the French at Crecy.
-Crecy is possibly where John Harleston did some service for Geoffrey de Say, Lord Say, as at some time prior to 1356 he was given a lifetimes interest in the Manor of Freydvill’ by Lord Say.
-Sir John’s lifetime interest was to revert to the de Says or their heirs when Sir John died, and he retained this interest at least into the 1390’s.
+This campaign led to the English victory over the French at Crecy where it’s possible that John Harleston did some service for Geoffrey de Say, Lord Say, as at some time prior to 1356 he was given a lifetimes interest in the Manor of Freydvill’ by Geoffrey de Say.
+Sir John’s lifetime interest was to revert to the de Says or their heirs when Sir John died, and he retained this interest until around 1400 or so.
 Maud de Say, the wife of Geoffrey de Say and sister of Thomas, 10th Earl of Warwick, also held Sir John in high regard.
 When she died in 1369 she left him her French and Latin books, a valuable bequest at a time when books were copied and illustrated by hand.
 This bequest may also indicate that Sir John was literate.